 Tacoma vs 4Runner: What They’re Best For

 The 4Runner is a little more family oriented.
-Quite honestly if you’re not in need of a pickup truck bed, than its just waited space.
-Thats space you could use for groceries, or for stuff from when you go shopping.
+If you don’t really need the pickup truck bed of the Tacoma, then it’s just wasted space.
+That space could be used for groceries, or for stuff from when you go shopping.
 Bottom line, if you’re not in need of a pickup bed, the 4Runner is better for you.

 Tacoma vs 4Runner: Which One Suits You